Excerpted from the book Club Rowing on San Francisco Bay, 1869-1939, by Bill Pickelhaupt.

 Hazel Lagenour was not the first woman to attempt the swim, however.
 That honor goes to Terie Desch, who six days earlier, on August 13, 1911, plunged into the cold water of the Bay.
 Desch did not understand Captain Clark's signal to get ready and instead jumped into the Bay off Fort Point prematurely, along with her escort of four male swimmers.
 A strong ebb tided carried them seaward.
 After struggling for 37 minutes Terie was pulled from the water.
 As noted above, her attempt a week later also met with failure.

-On August 10, 1913 Dolly Meyer and Myrtle Wright ventured the Golden Gate crossing and both succeeded in their goal, the former with a time of one hour 28 minutes, the later a much quicker one hour and 31 seconds.
+On October 12, 1913 Dolly Meyer and Myrtle Wright (age 12) ventured the Golden Gate crossing and both succeeded in their goal, the former with a time of one hour 28 minutes, the later a much quicker 35 minutes, 40 seconds.
 Members of the California Life Saving and Swimming Club, they were started by Captain Clark, who set them off at 11 a.m. on their course from Fort Point to Lime Point.

-On October 22, 1916 12 women began the swim from Fort Point to Lime Point but only eight reached their goal.
+On October 22, 1916, 12 women began the swim from Fort Point to Lime Point but only eight reached their goal.
 The winner, Ms. Wally Mann, benefited from the piloting of veteran Dolphin oarsmen W. L. Bush and Charles Farrell.
-Ms. Mann's time of 32 minutes, seven seconds was a little over a minute slower than the record at the time of Babe Wright.
+Ms. Mann's time was a little over a minute slower than the record at the time of Babe Wright.